NastaseRoxana/medical-equip-management-system/README.md

-# medical-equip-management-system
+# Medical equipments management system

+## Description
-The plan of the project is to implement a system that can be used to assure the properly management of equipments in hospital or surgery. 🏥
+- 🏥 The plan of the project is to implement a system that can be used to assure the properly management of equipment in hospital or surgery.
+- 🩺 The stock of medicines and equipment will be easily managed.
+- 💻 Interactive interface provides the possibility to visualize all information from database

+## Front end
+JavaScript + HTML + CSS

+## Back End
+NodeJS

+## Database
+- MySQL
+- local database